 the Outstanding Nature Photographer of the Year in 2007 by the North American Nature Photographers Association.

-Photographers Sisse Brimberg and Cotton Coulson have collectively photographed more than 50 stories for National Geographic and National Geographic Traveler magazines.
+Photographers Sisse Brimberg and Cotton Coulson have collectively photographed more than 60 stories for National Geographic and National Geographic Traveler magazines.
 They have spent most of their careers working in Europe, shooting stories from the Arctic and Scandinavia to Italy and France.
 Sisse and Cotton have been awarded prizes by Pictures of the Year International, the National Press Photographers Association, White House Press Photographers Association, and Communication Arts.
+Today they are based in Glasgow, Scotland, yet spend most of the year on the road producing magazine stories and videos for the Geographic.
 Sisse and Cotton will share their love of photography and of polar regions.

 Field biologist and wildlife photographer Tim Laman received his Ph.D. in biology from Harvard University, where he is a Research Associate in the Ornithology Department.
 Multiple grants from the National Geographic Society's Committee for Research and Exploration and its Expeditions Council have supported his fieldwork, which includes a long-term comprehensive study of the exquisitely ornamented birds of paradise.
 Tim photographs and writes for National Geographic and other popular magazines to promote the conservation of endangered species and habitats.
 His photographs have received numerous awards, and he has been named both BBC Wildlife Photographer of the Year and the North American Nature Photography Association’s Outstanding Nature Photographer.